 - acquire effective communication skills for disseminating statistical findings.

-The Master of Science program in statistics requires 32 s.h. of graduate credit.
+The Master of Science in statistics requires 32 s.h. of graduate credit.
+Students must earn a minimum Graduate College major program grade-point average of 3.00.
 It includes a solid foundation in statistical computing, statistical modeling, experimental design, and mathematical statistics plus electives in statistical methods and/or theory.
 Students have the opportunity to concentrate on theory or applications or a combination of the two.

-The MS with a major in statistics requires the following work.
+The MS in statistics requires the following coursework.

 Course # | Title | Hours |